winitzki/lamonte-jexer-wikis/no-release-announcements.md

 make dashboards to manage a zillion Docker instances?
 Cool, you do you.
 I'm over here, you're over there, maybe we cross paths, maybe not.
 May you all have wonderful weekends doing whatever you love.
-Life is good.

-I absolutely _loathe_ people who use hobby art projects to initiate conversations about commercial or portfolio stuff.
+I absolutely _loathe_ people who use other people's hobby art projects to initiate conversations about their own commercial stuff.
 Those folks can seriously rot in hell.

 When People Talk About Their Stuff